 Step one - Placing your bin

 It's best to site your bin on a level, well-drained spot.
-This allows excess water to drain out and makes it easier for creatures such as worms to get in and get working on breaking down the contents.
+This allows excess water to drain out.
+It makes it easier for creatures such as worms to get in and get working on breaking down the contents.
 Placing your bin in a partially sunny spot can help speed up the composting process.

 Step two - Put these in!

 Your compost relies on the right ingredients to make it work.
-Good things you can compost include The Greens,these are quick to rot and provide important nitrogen and moisture and the Browns,these are slower to rot.
+Good things you can compost include The Greens.
+These are quick to rot and provide important nitrogen and moisture.
+The Browns are slower to rot.
 They provide fibre and carbon and also allow important air pockets to form in the mixture.

 Step three - Keep these out